-HCaTS labor categories, identified in Attachment J.1 (Standardized Labor Categories), are considered bona fide executive, administrative, and professional labor that are exempt from the

-Service Contract Act (SCA).
+HCaTS labor categories, identified in Attachment J.1 (Standardized Labor Categories), are considered bona fide executive, administrative, and professional labor that are exempt from the Service Contract Act (SCA).

 To the extent that any ancillary labor for services are within the scope of HCaTS and subject to the SCA in accordance with FAR Subpart 22.10 and other applicable agency-specific regulatory supplements, the OCO shall identify such work in the task order solicitation and make a determination as to whether SCA wage determinations are to be applied or not.

-HCaTS does not include any provisions or clauses applicable to any SCA work that is part of a total solution within the scope of HCaTS.
 The OCO shall incorporate the appropriate provisions and clauses in each task order solicitation and subsequent award when the SCA applies.